DoubLL/linux-desktop/500_configurations.md

 See [510_xdg_directories.md](510_xdg_directories.md) for the complete configuration.

+## Terminal and X11 Configuration (Xresources)

+Terminal appearance settings (colors, fonts, transparency) are defined in Xresources format.

+**Loaded via i3 autostart**: `xrdb -merge -I$HOME ~/.config/Xresources`

+The Xresources file defines:

+- Terminal colors (16-color palette)
+- Font settings and sizes
+- Transparency and shading
+- Cursor appearance
+- Scrollbar and border settings

+Note: Xresources is loaded at i3 startup by the autostart command in `~/.config/i3/config`.
+When using GDM/COSMIC login, `.xinitrc` is not used, so manual loading via `xrdb` is required.

 ## COSMIC Desktop Environment

 The system uses System76's COSMIC desktop environment (not GNOME Shell).